-Methodology:

 Trained staff collected Pap cervical smear samples in accordance with the manufacturer's instructions for using the Liquid Based Cytology (LBC) direct to slide method.
 The LBC approach improves visibility, evaluation, and cellular preservation by successfully capturing entire cellular samples within a consistent, limited area.
 Within 24 hours of receipt, the samples were processed and stained, and the pathologist reported the slides using the most recent Bethesda methodology.
 The pre-filled pro forma was used to obtain information on the patient's age, marital status, religion, transitional area, reproductive history, present gynecological symptoms (if any), date of Pap smear, and results.
 All screened women received their results after the screening process, and those with abnormal cytology were sent to the Department of Obstetrics and Gynecology for further necessary examinations and treatment.

-RESULTS & STATISTICAL ANALYSIS
+RESULTS

+The results have been tabulated under the respective objectives.

-1: According to PAP Smear the distribution of patients.
+Distribution of patients according to the PAP Smear

 All samples (n=150) received in the pathology department were processed for cytological investigation through Liquid Based Cytology (LBC).
-Out of 150 cervical PAP smears which were received from 1 april 2023 to 15 september 2023.
-It was observed 62 patients had NILM.
+Out of 150 cervical PAP smears that were received from 1 April 2023 to 15 September 2023.
+It was observed that 62 patients had NILM.
 66 had inflammatory smears.11 had ASCUS.
 6 had LSIL.
 4 had HSIL.
-1 SCC were diagnosed Show in (table no 1).
+1 SCC was diagnosed.
+Show in (table no 1).
 The overall percentage of normal smear is 41.3%, Inflammatory smear is 44%, ASCUS 7.3%, LSIL 4%, HSIL 2.7%, and SCC 0.7%.